Do you want to learn more about Turkish Meze, how to eat them, and what’s so special? Look no further!

 They don’t want to have to only pick one option so they would rather have lots of options with just a little of each.

-Mezes are shared among the table so make sure you don’t eat all of the delicious patlican şakşuka which happens to be one of my favorite mezes.
+Türk mezeleri (or Turkish meze) is shared among everyone at the table so make sure you don’t eat all of the delicious patlican şakşuka (eggplant, tomato, peppers, and onion dish) which happens to be one of my favorite mezes.

 They are put in the middle of the table and are typically served with bread of some sort.
 You can also often just eat them by themselves.

 There is typically a pretty good variety.
 You will find that even eating your portion of each of the mezes can leave you quite stuffed with no room for your dinner.

 In some restaurants you pick the ones you want and only those and some restaurants they have a set menu that they provide as part of your meal.